yojoots/libbitcoin-system-wiki/Patent-Resistance-Principle.md

 The process of [mining](Glossary#mine) is highly competitive.
 Monopoly protection in the use of efficient mining algorithms is a strong anti-market pooling pressure.
 Bitcoin is secured by [people](Glossary#person) [resisting](Axiom-of-Resistance) anti-market forces.
 Resistance incurs greater [risk](Risk-Sharing-Principle) when the [miner](Glossary#miner) is highly [pooled](Glossary#pooling) and/or [non-anonymous](Public-Data-Principle).

 If people do not resist such forces there is no security in the money.
 As the [threat level](Threat-Level-Paradox) increases the consequence of patent violation becomes no more of a risk than mining itself.
-As such the impact of patents is inconsequential in relation to the security of the money.
+As such the impact of patents is inconsequential as it pertains to the security of the money.